vdaas/vald/docs/user-guides/operations.md

 ## Upgrading

 Our versioning strategy is based on [Semantic Versioning][semver].
-Upgrading to new vesion such as minor or major may require you to change your configurations.
+Upgrading to a new version, such as minor or major, may require changing your configurations.
 Please read the [CHANGELOG][CHANGELOG] before upgrading.

 ### In case of manual deploy

-In case of manual deploy, generally, it is required to update your configmaps first.
+In manual deployments, it is generally required to update your ConfigMaps first.
 After that, please update the image tags of Vald components in your deployments.

 ### In case of using Helm